-You will be assigned a personal tutor throughout your degree scheme, who will help you with any problems or queries, whether these are academic-related or personal issues.
-You should feel free to contact them at any time for help and advice.
+- You will be assigned a personal tutor throughout your degree scheme, who will help you with any problems or queries, whether these are academic-related or personal issues.
+You are free to contact them at any time for help and advice.

 Scenography and Theatre Design allows new, young and enthusiastic designers to take their first steps towards changing how the future is viewed.
 Endless opportunities to create and to challenge existing design ideologies are made available to students, allowing them to not only find the best outcome, but to discover the style of the designer they want to be.
 Design is everywhere.
 Whether a student wants to delve into the events industry, television, architecture or marketing, design is the strongest element that is required.

 Film and Television Studies at Aberystwyth University is brilliant.
 The course has a great atmosphere which you can tell from how well-connected the students and lecturers are.
 The academic side of the course is illuminating, touching on a wide variety of topics and dealing with each of these in detail, which works well even for those students who want to focus more on the more practical modules.
 In addition the department provides plenty of opportunities for work experience as well as chances for students to hone their skills out of the classroom with departmental equipment.
 There is also a well-supported film society.